If his photography left any clues that he was considering suicide, they were so subtle that no one picked up on them.

 The free exhibit runs through June 4 and includes letters written by his family and co-workers, who were left to wonder at the struggles that led him to take his own life.
 “I would have been your touchstone … you could have leaned on me,” one reads.

 Gallery director Marylou Evans plans to give a gallery talk at noon Saturday focusing on the exhibit.
 The event is free and open to the public.

 “As a body of work, it’s very lonely,” Evans said of the exhibit.
 “You see time-lapse images, a sign with a blurred train, like life is passing by … Obviously, he was a deep thinker.”

 Bates shared a love of photography with his younger sister, Susana Bates, who lives in San Francisco.
 She is a professional photographer and chose the photos for the exhibit.

-While the nine-year age gap kept her from connecting with him when she was a youngster, being miles apart as adults didn't stop them from cultivating a bond later in life.
+While the nine-year age gap kept her from connecting with him when she was younger, being miles apart as adults didn’t stop them from cultivating a bond later in life.
 Even so, she said she did not see hints of looming suicide in his work.

 “I see loneliness in the photographs, not just stark loneliness, though he had that side to him,” Susana Bates said.
 “He was not a loner per se, but he was not afraid to be alone.”

 Warren Bates was born in San Jose, Calif. , in 1961.
 In 1985 he moved to Las Vegas, where he was hired by the Review-Journal as a general assignment reporter.